What should I do if my child is accused of sexual misconduct at school?

 4 Oct 2022

 As allegations of sexual misconduct at school become increasingly common, Peter Csemiczky, partner in the Serious and General Crime department, sets out the basic principles any accused young person – or their parents – should consider.

 It has become increasingly common for children of secondary school age to be accused of sexual misconduct, committed either at school or in an educational environment.

-Hard numbers are hard to come by, but one campaign group records 59% of young women saying they experienced sexual harassment at school.
+Hard numbers are hard to come by, but last year one campaign group recorded 59% of young women saying they experienced sexual harassment at school.
 At the time of writing over 51,000 accounts of school and university abuse have been published on the Everyone’s Invited website.
 At their most serious, these include allegations of rape.

 Every allegation of sexual misconduct deserves to be taken seriously.
 Just as being the victim of a sexual assault is a traumatic experience with life-changing implications; so too it can be for anyone unjustly accused if the matter is not dealt with swiftly and appropriately.